cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("samplingbook")` includes sampling
     procedures from the book 'Stichproben.
 Methoden und praktische Umsetzung mit R' by Goeran Kauermann and Helmut Kuechenhoff (2010).
+-   `r pkg("RALSA")` facilitates the preparation and analysis of large-scale assessments like TIMSS, PIRLS, and PISA.
+Supports data conversion, merging, descriptive statistics, and multivariate analyses, with a graphical interface for non-technical users.
 - `r pkg("SDaA")` is designed to reproduce results from Lohr, S. (1999) 'Sampling: Design and Analysis, Duxbury' and includes the data sets from this book.